Welcome to award season 2019, where all shows build up to the Oscars later this month.

 The buzz: This year, they decided on “Bohemian Rhapsody” for best drama and “Green Book” for best comedy.
 “Roma” won best foreign film.
 Rami Malek (Freddie Mercury in “Bohemian Rhapsody”) and Glenn Close (the wife in “The Wife”) won best actor and actress.
 There wasn’t a lot of love for “A Star Is Born.”
 But heads up: this group has almost no crossover with the Academy, so it isn’t a great predictor of who will take home Oscar.

-SAG Awards...the one that’s decided by the actors’ union.
+How it works: The one that’s decided by the actors’ union.
 Meaning a combo of the biggest names in the biz and your friend’s roommate who’s still trying to make it.
 Some members are randomly selected to choose what’s nominated.
 Then the whole squad gets to vote.
-Since SAG members overlap with Oscar voters, this is the first show that’s like a Magic 8 Ball for the Academy Awards.
+Since there’s some overlap between SAG members and Oscar voters, this is the first show that’s sometimes a predictor for the Academy Awards (but not always).

 The buzz: This year, “Black Panther” took home the equivalent of best pic.
 Malek and Close took best actor and actress.